Steve Albini: Transgressive behavior

 Writing for local zines in the 1980s, Albini wrote fiercely critical reviews of other local bands and feuded with local venues.
-In 1994, after albums by Urge Overkill, the Smashing Pumpkins and Liz Phair brought new attention to the Chicago music scene, Albini wrote a letter to the Chicago Reader music critic Bill Wyman (not to be confused with the musician formerly of The Rolling Stones) titled "Three Pandering Sluts and Their Music-Press Stooge".
+In 1994, after albums by Urge Overkill, the Smashing Pumpkins and Liz Phair brought new attention to the Chicago music scene, Albini wrote a letter to the Chicago Reader titled "Three Pandering Sluts and Their Music-Press Stooge".
 In the letter, Albini described Phair as "a fucking chore to listen to", the Smashing Pumpkins as "ultimately insignificant" and Urge Overkill as "weiners in suits playing frat party rock".
-In the independent music magazine Forced Exposure, Albini criticized bands he had worked with; he called the Pixies "blandly entertaining college rock", adding, "never have I seen four cows more anxious to be led around by their nose rings."
+In the independent music magazine Forced Exposure, Albini criticized bands he had worked with; he called the Pixies "blandly entertaining college rock ...
+Never have I seen four cows more anxious to be led around by their nose rings."
 Of Poster Children he wrote "they had a really fruity drummer for a while, but I think he died of the syph".
-He described the songwriter Courtney Love in print as a "psycho hose-beast".
-Wyman wrote that Albini's fanzine contributions "display a remarkably clear expository style and a vituperative flair that I wish more mainstream writers possessed".
-Albini's friend Kim Deal, who worked with Albini when recording with the Pixies and the Breeders, said she was shocked by Albini's past statements.
+He described the songwriter Courtney Love as a "psycho hose-beast".
+The Chicago Reader critic Bill Wyman wrote that Albini's fanzine contributions "display a remarkably clear expository style and a vituperative flair that I wish more mainstream writers possessed".

-Kim Deal (pictured 2009), a close friend of Albini, was a witness to his character evolution and said, "I could just break into tears, the human he's become."

-Albini later expressed regret about his behavior.
+Albini expressed regret about his behavior.
 In 2021, he wrote in a widely shared thread on Twitter that he was "overdue for a conversation about my role in inspiring 'edgelord' shit", saying "a lot of things I said and did from an ignorant position of comfort and privilege are clearly awful and I regret them".
 He added he had falsely assumed that many social problems, such as misogyny and homophobia, were already solved, especially as the underground musical communities he moved in were "broadly inclusive".
 He often treated fascism and authoritarianism as jokes in his younger years, and regretted that he did not foresee what he saw as a resurgence of these ideas.
+In 2023, Albini's friend Kim Deal, who worked with Albini when recording with the Pixies and the Breeders, said she was shocked by Albini's past statements and said "I could just break into tears, the human he's become".